Brett J. Cohen

 Sophisticated loan transactions are his specialty, including real property secured loans, asset-based financing and loan workouts.
 In addition, he handles general real estate transactions, including acquisitions and dispositions, leasing of real property, urban in-fill, and single family residential developments.
 His clients have included residential and commercial property owners, developers and lenders throughout Southern California, as well as Las Vegas developers and casino and hotel owners.

-Mr. Cohen currently serves on the Board of Directors of Meritas, a global alliance of independent law firms.
+Mr. Cohen served on the Meritas Board of Directors and currently serves on the Mertias U.S. Leadership Committee, a global alliance of independent law firms.
 He continues to serve as Glaser Weil’s primary contact with this organization, which assists companies looking for top-tier legal service around the globe.